The Crash Course on Emotions We All Missed in Kindergarten

 The kindergarten class we missed?
 It’s not too late to take it.

 Your emotions aren’t the enemy.
 They’re the curriculum.
-And understanding them through your Enneagram type isn’t just self-improvement—it’s the education that could transform how you experience literally everything.
+And understanding them through your Enneagram type isn’t just self-improvement.
+It’s the education that could transform how you experience everything.
+Ready to go deeper?
+Explore Enneagram self-development or learn about the connection between personality and mental health.

 Class is now in session.